EarldridgeJazzedPineda/drecklypkg.github.io/install-on-illumos/index.markdown

 	<div class="row">
 		<div class="col-md-10 col-md-offset-1">
 			<p class="lead">
-				Thanks to its cross-platform support, pkgsrc is able to combine the efforts of developers from NetBSD, SmartOS, macOS, Linux, and others, to produce a single package repository containing over 24,000 binary packages, providing regularly updated desktop and server packages to
+				Thanks to its cross-platform support, dreckly is able to combine the efforts of developers from NetBSD, SmartOS, macOS, Linux, and others, to produce a single package repository containing over 24,000 binary packages, providing regularly updated desktop and server packages to